 From my own viewpoint, these are some of my beliefs about our city’s current state that have guided my decision to run for office:

 Lastly, and perhaps most importantly, we need to do all of these things while firmly holding ourselves to a commitment of kindness, curiosity, and to the golden rule.

 Too much time and taxpayer money are spent exploring ideas that other cities have already researched and implemented.
 As Mayor, I will hold Council and City Administration accountable to our defined goals and objectives, to maintaining focus, and to ensuring our debates, motions, and inquiries are based on the principles of our own planning.

-Effectively leading a city that works starts with a Council that works.
-Both during my time at Innovate Edmonton when I would participate in Committee and Council meetings to today when I continue to attend them virtually, I notice that far too much time, energy and taxpayer money is spent exploring ideas that other cities have already researched and implemented.
+Effectively leading A City That Works starts with a Council that works.
+Both during my time at Innovate Edmonton when I would participate in Committee and Council meetings to today, I continually notice that far too much time, energy, and taxpayer money is wasted exploring ideas that other cities have already researched and implemented.
 We need to embrace their learnings.

 The feeling that we spin our wheels wasting time on unnecessary pilot projects or chasing ideas that lack common sense is something I have heard time and again from the hundreds of conversations I’ve had with Edmontonians since I announced my Mayoral intentions last year.